DeserialzedDevs/Address-Dumper/README.md

 # Address-Dumper

+NOTE: This is now fucking broken and no one can be bothered to update it.
+So i guess the only use for this is to steal strings to scan for your dumper /shrug.

 An open source ROBLOX address dumper by DeserializedDevs.

 Side note: Calling conventions are currently innacurate for [C++ Internal](https://github.com/DeserialzedDevs/Address-Dumper/tree/main/Internal).